arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ![Arduino Cloud Homepage with Add-ons](assets/cloud-add-on.png "Arduino Cloud Homepage with Add-ons")

-In order to get started with them, it is sufficient to click on the corresponding tab.
+To get started with them, it is sufficient to click on the corresponding tab.

 ### Portenta X8 Manager